Pylons/pyramid_cookbook/debugging/pydev.rst

 You will finally be back on the dialog for configuring your project python interpreter/grammar.
 Choose the interpreter you just configured and click *OK*.
+You may also choose the grammar level (2.7, 3.0, etc.) at this time.

 At this point, formerly unresolved references to libraries installed in your virtualenv should no longer be called out as errors.
+(You will have to close and reopen any python modules before the new interpreter will take effect.)

+Remember also when using the PyDev console, to choose the interpreter associated with the project so that references in the console will be properly resolved.